 Your divorce and/or custody has been set for trial.
 You can feel the panic setting in.
 How will you afford a lawyer for the family court trial procedure?
 You could lose your children, your money and maybe your home if you don’t prepare and have your ducks in a row…but you cant possibly afford a lawyer (maybe you can –subject of a different article).
 Regardless, there is no need to panic.
 Even if you cant afford a family law attorney, you can still prepare your case so that you can show up to your family law trial confident and you can win.
 We prepared this article to assist those of you preparing for your family law trial that might have to handle the case on your own.

 Despite what most people think or see on TV, you cant just show up to trial and hand the judge a bunch of documents or have “surprise” witnesses.
 The beauty of our civil litigation system is that each side gets all of the evidence well in advance of trial.
 This is what helps cases settle.
 So, make sure you have given all of your evidence to the other side, well in advance of your trial date.
 Also make sure that you have prepared a list of the witnesses you will call for trial long before your trial date.
 Include your witnesses’ full name, address, telephone number and a brief statement of what that witness is going to tell the judge.
 Make sure this list is filed with the Court and you have provided a copy to the other side.
-If you discover a new witness or piece of evidence before trial, make sure you update your witness list and your evidence before trial.
+If you discover a new witness or piece of evidence before the family court trial procedure, make sure you update your witness list and your evidence before trial.
 Most judges will not allow you to ambush the other side so be sure to have everything disclosed well in advance.